OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 ## Rolling deployments

-A rolling pattern delivers releases to one target (or batch of targets) at a time.
+A rolling pattern delivers releases to one [deployment target](https://octopus.com/docs/infrastructure/deployment-targets) (or batch of targets) at a time.
 This reduces downtime and traffic congestion on your environment during deployment.

 As one of the simpler options, rolling deployments can be slow but are reliable, low risk and easy to roll back.

 ### Set up a rolling deployment pattern in Octopus

-A deployment process in Octopus only starts a new step when the previous one ends.
-However, if a step deploys to a target role with more than one target (a server farm, for example), you’ll hit all targets at the same time.
+By default, a deployment process in Octopus only starts a new step when the previous one ends.
+However, if a step deploys to a [target role](https://octopus.com/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles#deployment-target-environment-and-role-relationship) with more than one target (a server farm, for example), you’ll hit up to 10 targets at the same time.

-Here you can force a rolling pattern when defining your deployment process:
+Instead you can force a rolling pattern when defining your deployment process:

 1. Under the **On Targets in Roles** section in the Process Editor, click **CONFIGURE A ROLLING DEPLOYMENT**.
 1. In the **Rolling Deployment** section, set how many machines you’d like to deploy to at a time with the **Window size** field.
 For example: